AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 ### Flows
 The Flow resource **MUST** indicate `video/MP2T` in the `media_type` attribute, and `urn:x-nmos:format:mux` for the `format`.

-This has been permitted since IS-04 v1.1.

-For Nodes implementing IS-04 v1.3.x or higher, the following additional attributes defined in the [Flow Attributes register][Flow-Attributes] of the NMOS Parameter Registers are used for MPEG TS:
+For Nodes implementing IS-04 v1.3 or higher, the following additional attributes defined in the [Flow Attributes register][Flow-Attributes] of the NMOS Parameter Registers are used for MPEG TS:

 - [Bit Rate][Flow-Bit-Rate]
   This attribute **MUST** be present in the flow resource definition.

-- [Mux Video Media Type][Flow-Mux-Video-Media-Type]
-  The `mux_video_media_type` attribute **MUST** be included for streams encapsulating TR-01 JPEG 2000 or TR-07 JPEG XS.
-The `mux_video_media_type` **SHALL** use media types from the [IANA Media Types Registry][IANA-MIME-Types]: `video/jpeg2000` and `video/jxsv`.

 An example Flow resource is provided in the [Examples](../examples/).

 ### Senders
-For Nodes transmitting MPEG TS over RTP transport as defined by ST 2022-2, the Sender `transport` attribute **MUST** be `urn:x-nmos:transport:rtp`.
+For Nodes transmitting MPEG TS over RTP transport as defined by ST 2022-2, the Sender `transport` attribute **MUST** be `urn:x-nmos:transport:rtp` or one of its sub-classifications.

-Sender resources provide no indication of media type or bit-rate since this is described by the associated Flow resource.

-#### Sender SDP Usage
-This section is **REQUIRED** for RTP transports with SDP.

 The SDP file published at the `manifest_href` end-point **MUST** comply with the IS-05 usage guidelines for the specific transport and [RFC 4566][RFC-4566]

-Additionally, the SDP transport file needs to convey, so far as the defined format-specific parameters allow, the same information about the stream as conveyed by the Source, Flow and Sender attributes defined by this specification and IS-04, unless such information is conveyed through in-band parameter sets.

-- The `bit_rate` attribute **MUST** be included to signal the max bit rate allocated to this sender.
-- For streams encapsulating TR-01 JPEG 2000 or TR-07 JPEG XS, the `mux_video_media_type` attribute **MUST** be included as defined above.

-The sender attributes described above **MUST** be present in the SDP for transports where SDP is present.

 An example Sender resource is provided in the [Examples](../examples/).